Thabet-Chaaouri/RL_LLM/README.md

 At this point in the RLHF system, we have a preference model that takes in any text and assigns it a score of how well humans perceive it.

+The scale of data used in training the reward model for most applications of RLHF (~50k labeled preference samples) is still expensive (not as expensive as the data nedded to be generated for pretraining).
+However, it is still a higher cost than academic labs would likely be able to afford

 #### Fine-tuning with RL

 Fine-tuning some or all of the parameters of a copy of the initial LM with a policy-gradient RL algorithm.